SM4 (cipher): S-box

-Remark
+History

 On March 21, 2012, the Chinese government published the industrial standard "GM/T 0002-2012 SM4 Block Cipher Algorithm", officially renaming SMS4 to SM4.

 A description of SM4 in English is available as an Internet Draft.
 It contains a reference implementation in ANSI C.

 SM4 is part of the ARMv8.4-A expansion to the ARM architecture.
+SM4 support for the RISC-V architecture was ratified in 2021 as the Zksed extension.